logicly-au/docs.iar-dst.online/level-of-care/level-of-care-3.rst

 A comprehensive psychological assessment (if not already undertaken) is required for all individuals suited to this level of care.

-   * Evidence based psychological interventions provided by a mental health clinician.
+   * Evidence-based psychological interventions provided by a mental health clinician.

    * Active GP management, mental health assessment (and development of a MHTP).